Mount St. Piran

 Mount St. Piran is a mountain in Banff National Park near Lake Louise, Alberta, Canada.

-Located in the Bow River Valley southeast of the Minewakun Lake Valley; northwest of Lake Agnes; between Lake Louise Valley and lower Bath Creek, Banff Park, Alberta.
+Located in the Bow River Valley southeast of the Minewakun Lake Valley; northwest of Lake Agnes; between Lake Louise Valley and lower Bath Creek.

 It was named in 1894 by Samuel E.S.
 Allen after Saint Piran, the Patron Saint of Cornwall.

+The mountain can be climbed from the eastern side via a hiking trail that branches North off the trail to the Little Beehive.
+Alternatively, the mountain can be climbed on the SW side from slopes below the SE face of Mount Niblock.
+Going up one side and down the other completes a loop on the northern side of Lake Agnes.